Athletics at the 1984 Summer Olympics – Men's 400 metres

 The men's 400 metres was an event at the 1984 Summer Olympics in Los Angeles, California.
 It was held from August 4 to August 8.
 Eighty athletes from 56 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Alonzo Babers, returning the United States to the top of the podium for the first time since 1972 (and the 13th time overall).
+The event was won by 0.27 seconds by Alonzo Babers, returning the United States to the top of the podium for the first time since 1972 (and the 13th time overall).
 Gabriel Tiacoh won the Ivory Coast's first Olympic medal in any event, with a silver.

 Background

 This was the twentieth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the finalists from 1980 returned.
 The favorites were Bert Cameron of Jamaica (winner of the first world championship in 1983) and Americans Antonio McKay and Alonzo Babers.

 The British Virgin Islands, Cameroon, Chad, Equatorial Guinea, the Gambia, Mauritius, Mozambique, Nepal, Oman, Rwanda, Somalia, Suriname, Togo, the United Arab Emirates, and Zimbabwe appeared in this event for the first time.
 The United States made its 19th appearance, most of any nation, having missed only the boycotted 1980 Games.